AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/unanswered-questions.md

    ![](assets/unanswered-questions-2.png)

-1. Select the unanswered question you want to generate a response for.
+1. Select the unanswered question you want to create a response for.

    ![](assets/unanswered-questions-3.png)